A generalization of the Nakayama functor: Generalization of the Nakayama functor

-is a Nakayama functor relative to the adjoint pair $f_!\dashv f^*$.
-If we furthermore assume $k$ is coherent, then $f_!\dashv f^*$ restrict to an adjoint pair with Nakayama functor $\nu$ between the category of finitely presented modules $\Lambda\text{-}\md$ and $k\text{-}\md$.
+If we assume $k$ is coherent, then $f_!\dashv f^*$ restrict to an adjoint pair with Nakayama functor $\nu$ between the category of finitely presented modules $\Lambda\text{-}\md$ and $k\text{-}\md$.
 Note that if $k$ is a field, then we just obtain the classical Nakayama functor. \end{Example}

 \begin{Example} Let $k$ be a commutative ring, let $\Lambda_1$ be a $k$-algebra which is finitely generated and projective as a $k$-module, and let $\Lambda_2$ be a $k$-algebra.
 Furthermore, let

 Then the functor